 1.1.1.
-Nature and Purchase of Firm Securities
+Nature and Purchase of Firm Securities.

-(i) On the basis of the representations and warranties herein contained, but subject to the terms and conditions herein set forth, the Company agrees to issue and sell to the Underwriter, an aggregate of (i) [] Class A Units (the "Firm Class A Units"), each Firm Class A Unit consisting of: (a) one (1) share (the "Firm Shares") of the Company's common stock, par value \$0.001 per share (the "Common Stock"), and (b) one (1) warrant (each, a "Firm Warrant" and collectively, the "Firm Warrants"), each Firm Warrant to purchase the number of shares of Common Stock equal to one half (1/2) of the number of Firm Shares underlying the Firm Class A Units at an exercise price of \$[] per share (the "Firm Warrant Shares); and (ii) [] Class B Units (the "Firm Class B Units" and, together with the Firm Class A Units, the "Firm Units") each Firm Class B Unit consisting of (a) one (1) share (the "Firm Series 2 Preferred") of the Company's Series 2 Convertible Preferred Stock, par value \$0.001 per share (the "Series 2 Preferred"), containing the relative rights, preferences, limitations and designations set forth in the Certificate of Designation filed as an exhibit to the Registration Statement (as defined below) (the "Certificate of Designation"), and to be convertible into an aggregate of [] shares of Common Stock (the Firm Conversion Shares"), and (b) one (1) Firm Warrant, each Firm Warrant to purchase the number of shares of Common Stock equal to one half (1/2) of the number of Firm Conversion Shares underlying the Firm Class B Units.
-The Firm Units, the Firm Shares, the Firm Warrants Shares, the Firm Shares are each referred to as a "Firm Security" and, collectively, as the "Firm Securities."
-Firm Shares and the Firm Warrants underlying the Firm Class A Units and the Firm Security and the Firm Warrants underlying the Firm Class B Units will be separately transferable immediately upon issuance.
+(i) On the basis of the representations and warranties herein contained, but subject to the terms and conditions herein set forth, the Company agrees to issue and sell to the Underwriter, an aggregate of (i) [ ] Class A Units (the "Firm Class A Units"), each Firm Class A Unit consisting of: (a) one (1) share (the "Firm Shares") of the Company's common stock, par value \$0.001 per share (the "Common Stock"), and (b) one (1) warrant (each, a "Firm Warrant" and collectively, the "Firm Warrants"), each Firm Warrant to purchase one share of Common Stock equal to the number of Firm Shares underlying such Firm Class A Unit at an exercise price of \$[ ] per share (the "Firm Warrant Shares); and (ii) [ ] Class B Units (the 'Firm Class B Units" and, together with the Firm Class A Units, the "Firm Units") each Firm Class B Unit consisting of (a) one (1) share (the "Firm Series 2 Preferred") of the Company's Series 2 Convertible Preferred Stock, par value \$0.001 per share (the "Series 2 Preferred"), containing the relative rights, preferences, limitations and designations set forth in the Certificate of Designation ifled as an exhibit to the Registration Statement (as defined below) (the "Certificate of Designation"), and to be convertible into an aggregate of [ ] shares of Common Stock (the Firm Conversion Shares"), and (b) one (1) Firm Warrant, each Firm Warrant to purchase the number of shares of Common Stock equal to the number of Firm Conversion Shares underlying such Firm Class B Unit.
+The Firm Units, the Firm Shares, the Firm Warrants Shares, the Firm Securities."
+Firm Shares and the Firm Warrants underlying the Firm Class A Units and the Firm Series 2 Preferred and the Firm Warrants underlying the Firm Series 2 Preferred and the Firm Warrants underlying the Firm Class B Units will be separately transferable immediately upon issu